bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-pan-fried-tilapia.md

     * Oregano
     * Parsley Flakes
   directions_markdown: >-
-    1. Defrost the Tilapia in Lukewarm Water
+    1. Defrost the Tilapia in Lukewarm Water.
+Not cold water.
+You need to make sure it defrosts fully, or else the end result will taste fishy&nbsp;

     2. Spray non-stick skillet with PAM spray